Oud Leuven: #35 Pedagogie Het Varken

 ABOUT

-The “Pedagogie Het Varken” existed from 1428 to 1797.
+The “Pedagogie Het Varken” (School of the Hog) existed from 1428 to 1797.
 It was located on today’s Hogeschoolplein.

 Origin

 One of the first students of the University of Leuven when it was established in 1425 was Hendrik van Loen.
-Van Loen graduated first in his class with a bachelor in theology and together with his ex-classmate Nicolas Valckenisse, Van Loen founded the Pedagogie Het Varken in 1428.
+Van Loen graduated first in his class with a bachelor in theology and together with his ex-classmate Nicolas Valckenisse, Van Loen founded the Pedagogie Het Varken (School of the Hog) in 1428.

-The new pedagogy was established in a school that existed since 1418 in the Portseelstraatje (today’s Standonckstraat).
+The new school was established in one that existed since 1418 in the Portseelstraatje (today’s Standonckstraat).
 It was located directly opposite an inn that was called “in ‘t Wild Verken” (in the wild hog) – today in the corner of Krakenstraat-Naamsestraat occupied by the Italian restaurant Amici Miei.

-So they decided to name the new school Pedagogie Het Varken (Pedagogy the Hog).
+So they decided to name the new school Pedagogie Het Varken (School of the Hog).

 Van Loen went on to become the university’s rector in 1437, after which he left for the Monastery of the Carthusians in Edingen (Enghien).